strapi/strapi/docs/docs/docs/01-core/admin/05-nps.md

 ## What does it do

-The NPS survey is shown to users to get its feedback about Strapi.
+The NPS survey is shown to users to get their feedback about Strapi.
 It is based on a rating scale from 0 to 10, and we also invite users to provide additional comments.

-## When we show the survey?
+## When do we show the survey?

-Before check all the logic, please note that we only present the NPS survey to admin users who have selected the "Keep me updated" checkbox during registration.
-Additionally, please be aware that the survey is displayed only 5 minutes after a user opens the page.
+The NPS survey is only displayed to admin users who have selected the "Keep me updated" checkbox during registration.
+The survey is displayed after 5 minutes of activity.

-We follow this logic to show the survey:
+The survey is shown to eligible users based on the following rules:

 - If a user responds to the survey, the survey will be presented again within 90 days.
 - If a user does not respond to the survey the first time after their last response, the survey will be presented again after 7 days.